NJNischal/Facial-Expression-Recognition-with-CNNs/README.md

 # Known Issues/Bugs

 The Haar Cascades are not the most robust way of identifying faces.
 Observed a few false face detections at times near a person's neck.
 A better approach would be to use DLib library for a faster and more accurate face detection. (http://dlib.net/) Would be working on Dlib library for future projects.

+The data in the 'Disgust' class can be augmented to get a more generalized model.

 # References
 Coursera: https://www.coursera.org/projects/facial-expression-recognition-keras